nitinskunigal/SQL-Data-Warehouse-Project/README.md

 ## 📊 Phase 3: Power BI Dashboards and Business Insights

 This section demonstrates how business-ready data from the Gold layer of the SQL data warehouse was connected to Power BI to uncover high-impact insights.
 I designed three interactive dashboards — Executive Overview, Customer Analysis, and Product Drillthrough — to simulate real-world reporting use cases.
 These dashboards were built with self-service BI in mind: stakeholders can explore data using filters, slicers, and drillthrough actions without needing to write SQL or request custom reports.
 The goal was to enable insight delivery at scale while keeping the analytical model standardized and governed.

+### 🔁 Power BI Auto-Refresh Simulation

+The automation pipeline was extended to the reporting layer by connecting the published Power BI dashboards to the **On-Premises Gateway** and enabling scheduled refresh.
+This ensured that any updates made at the source level were automatically reflected in the visuals — allowing stakeholders to always work with the most current data without triggering manual refreshes.

+Together with the backend automation, this project simulates an end-to-end production workflow — from source ingestion to real-time dashboard refresh — using industry-aligned best practices.

 ---